Annual Report - 2002-2003

 Membership and Administration

-The SECF Commission has seven members appointed by the Mayor, a staff of two full-time and one as-needed clerical assistant.
-The current Commissioners are: President Millard Larkin II, Vice President Malik Looper, Bobbrie Brown, Heidi Hardin, Kim Nguyen, Enola Maxwell, and Atiliai Tofaeono.
+The SECF Commission has seven members appointed by the Mayor, a staff of four full-time and one clerical assistant.
+The current Commissioners are: President Millard Larkin II, Vice President, Bobbrie Brown, Willie Kennedy, Ronald Person, Kim Nguyen, and Louise C. Jones.
+Commissioner Enola Maxwell just passed away.

-The SECF Commission also has two Sub-committees: Facilities Committee chaired by Commissioner Hardin (Focuses on tenants leases and rules & regulations for rental of Alex Pitcher Community Room and Earl P. Mills Auditorium); and Community Relations Committee chaired by Commissioner Looper (Focuses on issues pertaining to the tenants, programs, community outreach, education, health and safety).
+The SECF Commission also has three Sub-committees: Facilities Committee was chaired by former Commissioner Hardin (Focuses on tenants leases and rules & regulations for rental of Alex Pitcher Community Room and Earl P. Mills Auditorium); and Community Relations Committee chaired by former Commissioner Looper (Focuses on issues pertaining to the tenants, programs, community outreach, education, health and safety) newly formed Southeast Community Facility Commission Community Advisory Group, SECFC/CAG.
+(Focuses on community issues and concerns).

-Through the Mayor's Youth Employment and Education Program and the PUC/Summer Youth Program, the SECF Commission has been very fortunate to have talented local high school students to assist in the Commission's clerical work and outreach to the Community during the summer break.
+Through the Mayor's Youth Employment and Education Program and the PUC/Summer Youth Program Project PULL, the SECF Commission has been very fortunate to have talented local high school students to assist in the Commission's clerical work and outreach to the Community during the summer break.

 The Future & In-coming Year